Warpwire provides users with the ability to create a Live Broadcast which they can share with other users.

-To begin setting up a live broadcast, first navigate to the desired Warpwire Media Library in your browser.
-If the library doesn't yet exist, you'll need to Create a new Media Library or turn on Warpwire for your course (in Sakai, in Canvas).
+To begin setting up a Live Broadcast, navigate to the desired Warpwire Media Library in your browser.
+If the library doesn't yet exist, you'll need to Create a new Media Library or turn on Warpwire for your course.

-Tap the + button at the top of the screen, then select "Live Broadcast" to begin the process.
+Click the plus (+) button at the top of the screen, then select "Live Broadcast" to begin the process.

 Give your broadcast a Title and Description, then click "Setup Live Broadcast."